 The four options differ in the selection of some technical electives and in the requirement of extra courses.
 The 127 credit hour standard option is intended to prepare the student for chemical engineering practice in any of the wide variety of industries, engineering design firms, and consulting practices employing chemical engineers.
 The 135 credit hour pre-med option specifically includes electives and other courses to prepare chemical engineering students for medical careers and careers in related areas.
 The 128 credit hour bioengineering option emphasizes biological applications of chemical engineering.
 And the 127 credit hour sustainability option includes the required process sustainability course.

-The standard option prepares students for a career in the wide variety of chemical process industries or for graduate engineering studies.
+The standard option prepares students for a career in a wide variety of chemical process industries or for graduate engineering studies.
 Technical electives allow emphasis on energy, materials, process systems, environment, or other areas of interest.

-The premedical/biomedical engineering option emphasizes preparation for medical school, and/or a focus on engineering related to human health and medicine.
+The pre-medical engineering option emphasizes preparation for medical school, and/or a focus on engineering related to human health and medicine.
 Examples of topic areas include tissue engineering, drug delivery, cell interactions, and medical biosensors.

 Accelerated Dual B.S / M.S.
 Degrees

 These programs allow students to obtain both the Bachelor of Science and Master of Science degrees in as few as five years.
 Twelve credits of coursework are simultaneously counted in both programs.
 These programs can be entered by applying through the department during the first three years of the B.S. program.

 Students completing these programs will receive two degrees: the B.S. in Chemical Engineering and the M.S. in Chemical Engineering.
 Students must complete an M.S. research thesis in the field of chemical engineering.
 This M.S. degree opens opportunities for research and development jobs in the broad field of chemical engineering.

 The Chemical Engineering Undergraduate Program at the University of Oklahoma has the following three objectives: